top of page

 What renovations actually add value in South Plympton:

-• Fresh paint and curb appeal: 238% ROI
+• Fresh paint and curb appeal: 238% ROI.

 • Minor bathroom cosmetics: $1.71 return per $1 spent